-At some point, I would go to take the USWF Olympic Lifting Level 1 Certification.
+At some point in the mid 1990’s, I would go to take the USWF Olympic Lifting Level 1 Certification.
 Two oddities stand out from that.
 First was that the guy teaching it told me that his son had studied piano with my mother; and here I was, the son of two musicians taking a training certification.
 I have no idea what that means but it must mean something.

 A Little History About the Hypertrophy Zone

-But bodybuilders of the day typically talked about working in that, or occasionally higher repetition ranges (because the pump is like coming and coming and coming).
+But bodybuilders of the day typically talked about working in that, or occasionally higher repetition ranges.
 But that’s just broscience, amirite?
+Well, kind of.

 Is There a Hypertrophy Range?

-Now, what stimulated this piece (other than the pressing need to get some good SEO for a current topic) was a recent interview with Brad Schoenfeld, titled (with no sense of hyperbole ha ha) “Everything We Know About Muscle Building is Wrong“.
+Now, what stimulated this piece (other than the pressing need to get some good SEO for a current topic) was a recent interview titled (with no sense of hyperbole ha ha) “Everything We Know About Muscle Building is Wrong“.
+No hyperbole there.

 While the interview spanned a lot more than just the hypertrophy range, it started with that and that’s my main focus.
-In addressing the issue, Brad mentioned his own research (reviewed on my site) showing that both low repetitions and high repetitions can stimulate hypertrophy (at least in shortish term studies) just as well as moderate repetitions so long as the volume is matched.
+In addressing the issue, research was mentioned showing that low repetitions and high repetitions can stimulate hypertrophy (at least in shortish term studies) just as well as moderate repetitions so long as the volume is matched and the sets are taken to failure.
+This latter bit is especially important for the higher repetition sets.

-So 10 sets of 3 worked as well as 3 sets of 10 in the first study and long sets of 25-35 (which had been shown previously to stimulate gains, at least in beginners) had similar effects so long as they were to failure (this had been shown in beginners but Brad showed that it also worked in trained individuals).
+So 10 sets of 3 worked as well as 3 sets of 10 in the first study and long sets of 25-35 (which had been shown previously to stimulate gains, at least in beginners) had similar effects so long as they were to failure.

 And the general conclusion was that the idea that there is some specific hypertrophy range of 6-15 reps (or whatever) isn’t correct.
-So long as volume is matched, the effects are roughly the same (this has led to what I consider a silly idea which is that volume is the most important factor in growth but that’s something I’ll address in another piece).
+So long as volume is matched, the effects are roughly the same.

 Certainly this idea has been presented before, even Charles Poliquin wrote years ago that low reps could build muscle so long as you did enough sets (and isn’t that what I was first told at the USWF certification?).
-I don’t know that very high repetition sets were ever really recommended for growth for the most part (although the idiocy of the 100 rep set would show up every few years in the muscle magazines).
+I don’t know that very high repetition sets were ever really recommended for growth for the most part although the idea of the 100 rep set would show up every few years in the muscle magazines.

 The idea that low intensity work can build muscle was probably more debatable in my mind but the blood flow restriction/Kaatsu work suggested it and far be it from me to argue with the direct research on the topic (even if goes against my inherent confirmation bias that super high reps suck).